Roma North Compression Facility

 Construction times and costs were reduced by project innovations such as the use of low cost steel driven piles instead of bored piers and the use of pre-fabricated modules for the majority of balance of plant infrastructure.
 These initiatives were so successful that the Roma North (EOS) Compression station set new industry cost benchmarks, which were significantly below all other Queensland CSG projects in design, procurement and construction.

-Due to strong project collaboration and focus on cost and schedule, GPA created a fit for purpose design
+Due to strong project collaboration and focus on cost and schedule, GPA created a fit for purpose design that:

 - was modular, enabling reduction of site labour costs

 - was delivered on schedule, enabling Senex sufficient time to finalise construction contracts

 - integrated all vendor packages

 - is operable and maintainable using readily available regional labour resources